ARM-software/CMSIS-DSP/PythonWrapper_README.md

     > pip install numpy

 Once `NumPy` is installed, you can build the [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP) python wrapper.
-Go to folder `CMSIS/DSP`.
+Go to folder `CMSIS-DSP`.

 Now, you can install the cmsisdsp package in editable mode: